fazle-rabbi-dev/Slice-Url-Api/README.md

 ## 🚀 Live API

-The live version of the API is deployed at: [https://slice-url-api.vercel.app](https://slice-url.vercel.app)
+- The live version of the API is deployed at: [https://slice-url-api.vercel.app](https://slice-url.vercel.app)

 ## 🌐 Client URL

-The frontend of the Slice-Url project can be accessed here: [https://slice-url.vercel.app](https://slice-url.vercel.app)
+- The frontend of the Slice-Url project can be accessed here: [https://slice-url.vercel.app](https://slice-url.vercel.app)
+- Explore frontend code <a href="https://github.com/fazle-rabbi-dev/Slice-Url">here.</a>

 ---